micmejia/bible-dump/NKJV/Jeremiah/Jer 50.md

 The voice of those who flee and escape from the land of Babylon Declares in Zion the vengeance of the Lord our God, The vengeance of His temple.

 ###### 29
 "Call together the archers against Babylon.
-All you who bend the bow, encamp against it all around; Let none of them [^h]escape.
+All you who bend the bow, encamp against it all around; Let none of them escape.
 Repay her according to her work; According to all she has done, do to her; For she has been proud against the Lord, Against the Holy One of Israel.

 ###### 30
 Therefore her young men shall fall in the streets, And all her men of war shall be cut off in that day," says the Lord.

 ###### 31
-"Behold, I _am_ against you, O most haughty one!" says the Lord God of hosts; "For your day has come, [^i]The time _that_ I will punish you.
+"Behold, I _am_ against you, O most haughty one!" says the Lord God of hosts; "For your day has come, The time _that_ I will punish you.

 ###### 32
 The most proud shall stumble and fall, And no one will raise him up; I will kindle a fire in his cities, And it will devour all around him."